-The size of the placeholder in Excel is based on your settings for the barcode widget.
+The size of the placeholder in Excel is based on your settings for the QR code widget.
 The best way to change the size of the placeholder is to edit the settings.
-You can also drag the corners of the placeholder to adjust it.
+You can also drag the handles of the placeholder to adjust it.
 The resulting width of the placeholder will be used for both the height and width of the square QR code.

 The QR code widget does not validate any part of the code you provide.
 If the source data for a QR code is typed manually into a form, you must validate it before you use it to generate a QR code.